Educational Administration Master’s Degree (M.Ed.)

 Our experienced faculty will help you hone your skills as a professional and nurture your academic and intellectual growth.
 Through our 36-credit-hour online program, you will develop broad and deep competencies that provide a foundation for your continued journey.

 DegreeMaster of Education in Educational Administration

-- Hold a bachelor’s degree with a GPA of 2.75 or better, including all grades on repeated courses, or hold a bachelor’s degree with a GPA of 2.75 or better in the last 60 hours of undergraduate work.
+- Hold a bachelor’s degree with an overall GPA of 2.75 or better, or a GPA of 2.75 or better in the last 60 hours of undergraduate work.

 8 week Program Deadline:

 Fall A – August 1

 Semester Credit Hours (SCH)